woleet/woleet.id-server/README.md

 ### Running the project

-After everything is configures you will be able to start Woleet.ID Server on a swarm cluster, there are some commands of the `app.sh` file that aremade to works in a swarm cluster:
+Once configured you will be able to start Woleet.ID Server on a Docker Swarm cluster.
+Here are some commands of the `./app.sh` file that are made to works in a Docker Swarm cluster:

 - `./app.sh ha-start` # Start or update the Woleet.ID Server stack
-- `./app.sh  ha-stop` # Stops and clean or updates the Woleet.ID Server stack (the encryption secret will still be stored as a docker secret and the database will be unaffected)
+- `./app.sh ha-stop` # Stop and clean the Woleet.ID Server stack (the encryption secret stay stored as a Docker secret, and the database is unaffected)
 - `./app.sh ha-restart` # Stop then start the Woleet.ID Server stack
-- `./app.sh ha-create-secret` # If you want to manually create a docker secret before running the stack
+- `./app.sh ha-create-secret` # If you want to manually create a Docker secret before running the stack
-- `./app.sh ha-delete-secret` # Delete the secret from the docker secret storage
+- `./app.sh ha-delete-secret` # Delete the secret from the Docker secret storage
 - `./app.sh ha-update-secret` # *WARNING* you can update the secret but this change will not be reflected onto the database.

-`./app.sh upgrade` can also be used in a swarm environnement to update your cluster to the latest version of Woleet.ID Server.
+`./app.sh upgrade` can still be used in a Docker Swarm environment to update your cluster to the latest version of Woleet.ID Server.

-***IMPORTANT!*** Do not use other functions when running in swarm mode.
+***IMPORTANT!*** Do not use other functions when running in Docker Swarm mode.

 ### First start